 - · Frequently asked questions

+- Tips for using Windows

 - Troubleshooting information

 - · How to protect yourself while online

 - Where to find Acer service center contact information

 FREQUENTLY ASKED QUESTIONS

 The following is a list of possible situations that may arise during the use of your computer.
 Easy solutions are provided for each one.